Alpha Kappa Alpha: Expansion and implementation of programs: 1913–1940

 Alpha Kappa Alpha helped to support members by providing scholarship funds for school and foreign studies and by raising money for Howard University's Miner Hall.
-It was the first of the historically Black fraternities and sororities at Howard University to offer a scholarship program.
+The organization was the first of the historically Black fraternities and sororities at Howard University to offer a scholarship program.

-A second chapter of Alpha Kappa Alpha was chartered at the University of Chicago in the fall of 1913.
-This sorority held its first annual Boulé, a meeting of the sorority's governing body, at Howard University in December 1918.
+A second chapter of Alpha Kappa Alpha was chartered at the University of Chicago in fall 1913.
+This sorority held a conference, known as Boulé, a meeting of the sorority's governing body, at Howard University in December 1918.
 The sorority's pledge was written by Grace Edwards and was adopted by the 1920 Boulé.
 In addition, the sorority's crest was designed by Phyllis Wheatley Waters and accepted in the same Boulé.

 At the 1921 Boulé, the Ivy Leaf was designated as the sorority's publication, and Founders' Week, paying honor to ΆKΆ's founders, was established.
-Pearls were first introduced to the sorority in the same year.
 The sorority membership pin was approved in the following Boulé in Kansas City, Missouri.
 At the 1947, Boulé, pins for honorary members were designed and approved.

 By 1920, the sorority created a national service plan catered to the surrounding communities of each chapter.
 By May 1924, Alpha Kappa Alpha opened its vocational guidance program.
 Throughout the Great Migration, members assisted the Travelers Aid Society to help thousands of Southern Blacks adjust to Northern society, find housing, and navigate around the city.
 Members also volunteered at the Freedman's Hospital.

 In 1921, the sorority sent telegrams to seven other historically Black fraternities and sororities, suggesting that they form a panhellenic.
 On May 10, 1930, Alpha Kappa Alpha, along with the fraternities Kappa Alpha Psi and Omega Psi Phi and sororities Delta Sigma Theta and Zeta Phi Beta, formed the National Pan-Hellenic Council (NPHC) at Howard University.

 In April 1933, the sorority's international president Ida Louise Jackson visited All Saints Industrial School in Lexington, Mississippi, learning of the difficult conditions in the Mississippi Delta during the Great Depression.
 Some of the school's teachers did not have an education past the seventh grade.
 African Americans were trying to make a living sharecropping on plantation land as agricultural prices continued to fall.

-In the summer of 1934, Jackson initiated the Summer School for Rural Teachers to train future teachers.
-She worked with a total of 22 student teachers and 243 school children.
-In addition, she held night classes for 48 adults.
+In summer 1934, Jackson initiated the Summer School for Rural Teachers to train future teachers.
+She worked with a total of twenty-two student teachers and 243 school children.
+In addition, she held night classes for adults.
 By obtaining 2,600 books for the school's library, Jackson made it "the largest library owned by white or colored in all Holmes County."